Focus On: Forklift Fire Suppression Systems

-Small plant machinery such as forklifts are a critical piece of equipment for many businesses.
-When a fire occurs, it can have serious consequences that go beyond machine repair or replacement costs.
+Small plant machinery such as forklifts are critical equipment in many businesses.
+So when a forklift fire occurs, it can have serious consequences that go beyond machine repair or replacement costs.

-Forklifts often operate inside buildings like warehouses.
-A forklift fire can cause serious disruption to operations, as well as damage or loss of materials and finished products which may be stored in the vicinity.
+Since forklifts often operate inside buildings like warehouses, a forklift fire can cause serious disruption to operations, as well as damage or loss of materials and finished products which may be stored in the vicinity.
 More serious still is the risk of injury to operators and other staff working in the building.

-There are several measures that should be regularly performed to reduce the risk of forklift fire.
-Although good maintenance practices can help reduce the chances of fire, accidents still happen, and the risk of fire cannot be eliminated.
-Fire suppression systems are designed to protect the equipment, facilities and operator if a fire occurs.
-Their success rates however strongly depend on the right system specification for the specific machine and environment.
+Regular maintenance practices can help reduce the chances of a forklift fire breaking out, but accidents still happen, and the risk of fire cannot be eliminated.
+A forklift fire suppression system is designed to protect the equipment, facilities, and operator if a fire occurs.
+And they have high success rates, but they must be the right system for the specific machine and environment.

-There are plenty of fire suppression systems in the market offering forklift protection.
-A significant number of them are pneumatic tubing systems.
-A trapped, kinked or otherwise damaged tubing will release the pressure in the tube, discharging the system.
+As previously mentioned, there are plenty of forklift fire suppression systems in the market offering forklift protection.
+However, a significant number of them use pneumatic tubing systems.
+Trapped, kinked, or otherwise damaged tubing will release the pressure in the tube, discharging the system.
 High instances of false discharges in these systems mean increased vehicle downtime and operational disruption.

-Alternatively, systems using linear heat detection cable eliminates the risk of false discharges due to loss of pressure, ensuring 24/7 reliable protection for the forklift, facilities and operators.
+Our forklift fire suppression systems use a linear heat detection cable that eliminates the risk of false discharges due to loss of pressure, ensuring 24/7 reliable protection for the forklift, facilities, and operators.
 These systems can differentiate between a fire and a cut or damaged detection cable, and will only activate the system in case of a fire.
-If damaged to the detection cable is identified, the control module will report a fault in the system.
+If damage to the detection cable is identified, the control module will report a fault in the system.

 Linear heat detection cable (red) routed around fire hazards in forklift engine compartment.

-What other system features are recommended for Forklifts?
+What other system features are recommended for forklift fire suppression systems?

-An engine shutdown function is always recommended.
+- An engine shutdown function is always recommended.
 When a fuel or hydraulic line fails, it can spray flammable liquid onto superheated components and cause a fire.
 Shutting down the engine stops fuel intake and the continual fuelling of the fire.
 This significantly reduces the chances of fire re-ignition.
-Remember that any fire suppression system only gets once chance to put out a fire.
+Remember - a forklift fire suppression system only gets one chance to put out a fire.

-A battery isolator can also help avoid fire re-ignition when the source of the fire is an electrical short-circuit.
+- An effective forklift fire suppression system can also include a battery isolator, which can also help avoid fire re-ignition when the source of the fire is an electrical short-circuit.

 Forklift trucks aren’t the only asset at risk if a fire breaks out.
-If a fire isn’t contained, it can spread to the surrounding of the forklift, such as the facility and stock, put operators in danger and result in costly downtime.
+If a fire isn’t contained, it can spread to the area surrounding the forklift, including the facility and stock, put operators in danger, and result in costly downtime.

-A fire suppression system fitted to the forklift is the best protection against the potential effects of a fire.
+A forklift fire suppression system fitted to the plant is the best protection against the potential effects of a fire.
 The effectiveness and reliability of the system will vary significantly depending on the fire detection and agent distribution methods that the system employs, among other parameters.

 For more information on how to protect your forklifts and other equipment against the risk of fire, contact one of our experts on 01423 326740 or send us a message to request a call back.